PDLT-University-of-York/test-split-site/docs/ultra/mark-schema.md

 3. Under *Marking & Submissions*, open the drop down **Mark Using** menu.
 4. Select the relevant Mark Schema.
 5. Click **Save**.

+To remove a mark schema after it has been associated, follow steps 1-3 above and select a different option.

 ![Mark Using menu with 5 schemas: Points (default), Percentage, UG Classification, Complete/Incomplete and Formative (selected)](images/mark-schema-associate.png)